dunamismax/dunamismax-blog/content/posts/python-tips-and-tricks.md

 # Python Tips and Tricks for Better Code

 Python's readability hides a wealth of powerful features.
 Here are fifteen tips to level up your code and take advantage of improvements in Python 3.13.
+This release brings performance tweaks, better error messages, and continued enhancements to typing, making clean code even easier to write.

 ## 1. Use enumerate instead of range